kdarnell/TransientVenting/README.md

 # Transient_venting
-This is code for a publication.
+This is code for a publication currently in review.
 We provide implementation of a calculation that determines the potential for "transient venting" given a set of input parameters.
-I will add info to this readme once the paper has been accepted for publication.
-For now (10/23/15) this is still a work in progress...
+Run "analytical_trvent.py" with a specified set of parameters.